Why Conferences are an Introvert’s Nightmare?

 Reflect and Revisit

-After the conference, take time to reflect on your experiences.
-Jot down key takeaways, contacts made, and future steps.
-This post-conference reflection consolidates learning and guides future actions.
+After the conference, reflect on your experiences.
+Note key takeaways, connections made, and next steps.
+This reflection helps maintain your learning and ensures you make the most of the conference experience.

 Bottom Lines